-At ~3.8x operating cash flow the stock seems fairly undervalued.
-Given the growth, and management intention on paying most of the profits in dividends, shareholders should be handsomely rewarded.
+At ~3.8x operating cash flow, the stock seems fairly undervalued.
+Given the growth and management intention of paying most of the profits in dividends, shareholders should be handsomely rewarded.
 The EV/EBITDA ratio is 5.28 which also shows the company has a very attractive valuation.

 At the current price per share of ~RUB650 shares are attractive.
 Possible lower demand in the next quarters of 2021, could push the price near RUB500 and that would offer a margin of safety.
-Taking into account that this is a russian equity, and so the risk tends to be higher than investing in European or American equities.
+Taking into account that this is a Russian company, the risk tends to be higher than investing in European or American equities.

 Lower demand in 2021